BA (Honours) Business Management

 During one term, you will typically be attending four modules of 15 credits each.
 A taught 15 credit module consists of approximately 10 hours of Lecture content, 15 hours of Seminar content and Industry Days.
 On top of this, you will be expected to spend around 100 hours on independent learning as a preparation for the module.

-If you choose independent learning electives (such as Self-Managed Learning), you will usually attend one hour supervision per week.
+For independent learning modules (such as Self-Managed Learning), you will usually attend one hour supervision per week.
 This means, that per week, your overall workload will be approximately 40 hours, typically, you will spend 4 hours in Lectures, 10 hours in Seminars and 26 hours on independent learning in each.

 Moreover, you will have the opportunity to attend industry workshops and other employability skill building activities each term.

 Applicants are expected to have GCSE English and Maths at grade C or equivalent.
 If you don't have these, please contact the Admissions Team by emailing email@example.com or calling +44 (0)207 190 4013 and we'll be happy to discuss your options with you.